McGill's Bus Services: Major acquisitions and FlixBus partnership (2021–)

 On 6 September 2022, it was announced that McGill's had acquired the operations of First Scotland East from the FirstGroup.
 The company was rebranded to McGill's Scotland East, also trading as McGill's Midland Bluebird and McGill's Eastern Scottish.
 The sale, completed on 19 September 2022, saw McGill's take on 550 employees, four depots and a fleet of 257 buses from the FirstGroup, including the Bright Bus Tours open top bus tour operation in Edinburgh.
-Following the takeover, 120 of the buses acquired from First were deemed unsuitable for McGill's service and taken off the road, with some returning to service after repairs and some being replaced by vehicles transferred from other McGill's operations.

-McGill's announced in September 2023 that it was to close down their McGill's Eastern Scottish operation and would start ceasing most operations on services in Edinburgh and West Lothian between October and December.
-The company cited issues with driver recruitment and low passenger patronage, as well as traffic congestion and competition with the railways and Lothian Buses had led to the Eastern Scottish operation becoming unsustainable to operate.
+The Eastern Scottish operation, operating services in Edinburgh and West Lothian, was gradually closed between October and December due to issues with driver recruitment and low passenger patronage, as well as traffic congestion and competition with the railways and Lothian Buses rendering the operation unsustainable to operate.

 In October 2024, it was announced that McGill's would begin local operations in Aberdeen from 25 November through taking over service X14, running between Aberdeen city centre and Kingswells, from existing operator Stagecoach Bluebird with the support of Aberdeen City Council.
 From April 2025, McGill's began operating an open top bus tour around Aberdeen, named the "Aberdeen Adventurer".
 The route starts and ends on Broad Street and takes passengers around many popular landmarks in a loop around the city.